apache/trafficserver/tests/README.md

 ```

 #### Variables
-These are the current variable that are define dynamically
+These are the current variables that are defined dynamically for Trafficserver

 port - the ipv4 port to listen on
 portv6 - the ipv4 port to listen on